 What You can Do to Stay Healthy

 Everyone can take steps to stop the spread of disease.
-Click on the button below for ways to protect yourself and loved ones as recommended by the Utah Coronavirus Task Force.
+Click on the button below for ways to protect yourself and loved ones as recommended by the State of Utah's COVID-19 Response.

 Healthcare Access & Testing

 If you believe you have been exposed or have symptoms associated with COVID-19, please see testing resources below and limit your physical contact with others.

 Please use certified telemedicine services such as, the official COVID-19 hotline at 1-800-456-7707, Connect Care or call Health Answers at 844-501-6600 if you have any questions, so as to not overload hospitals at this time.

 The situation is always changing.
 The following are news resources to help you stay informed.